remi-delannoy/dotfiles/README.md

 ### What do I install?
 #### With the quick install
 - alacritty config
-- nvim config (and some plugins)
+- neovim config (and some plugins)
-- zsh config without oh my zsh
+- zsh config
 - nice ls colors
 #### With the full install
 In addition to the previous things: